 - Protect critical IT equipment with documented procedures for properly shutting down and powering up.
 This will eliminate unnecessary downtime, data corruption, and damage.
-Be sure to include the battery backup units. - Implement a schedule (on nights or weekends) to test the shutdown procedures. - Measure the load on your generators and have an "amperage audit" completed.
-If you have servers or a computer room and add equipment, make sure your generator can still handle the added amps so you don't exceed load specifications on your generator.
+Be sure to include the battery backup units. - Implement a schedule (on nights or weekends) to test the shutdown procedures. - Be sure your generator can handle the load size of your equipment.
+Make a list of everything you need to power and add up the total wattage.
+This will tell the minimal electrical input needed.